bvanderlugt/azure-intro-demo/README.md

 # Azure Tags

-In main resources I have added some tags.
+In all main resources (that support tagging) I have added some tags.

 - Name: "intro-demo-dev-vnet" - this is the name of the resource.
 - Env: "dev" - this is the env (e.g. dev, qa, perf, prod...)
-- Environment: "intro-demo-dev" - this is the specific environment for a specific infra, i.e. we are running dev for intro-demo.
+- Environment: "intro-demo-dev" - this is the specific environment for a specific infra, i.e. we are running dev for intro-demo (I realized now that in future demos I might change this tag to "Deployment" not to mix Environment and Env tags).
 - Prefix: "intro-demo" - this is the infra without the env postfix.
 - Location: "westeurope" - Azure location.
 Terraform: "true" (fixed)

-If you figure out some consistent tagging system it is easy for you to find resources using tags.
+If you figure out some consistent tagging system it is easier for you to find resources using tags.
 Examples:

 - Env = "dev" => All resources in all projects which have deployed as "dev".
 - Prefix = "intro-demo" => All intro-demos resources in all envs (dev, perf, qa, prod...)